Handover of Hong Kong: Drafting of Basic Law

 The Basic Law was drafted by a Drafting Committee composed of members from both Hong Kong and Mainland China.
 A Basic Law Consultative Committee formed purely by Hong Kong people was established in 1985 to canvas views in Hong Kong on the drafts.

 The first draft was published in April 1988, followed by a five-month public consultation exercise.
 The second draft was published in February 1989, and the subsequent consultation period ended in October 1989.

-The Basic Law was formally promulgated on 4 April 1990 by the NPC, together with the designs for the flag and emblem of the HKSAR.
-Some members of the Basic Law drafting committee were ousted by Beijing following 4 June 1989 Tiananmen Square protests, after voicing views supporting the student protesters.
+The Basic Law was formally promulgated on 4 April 1990 by the National People's Congress and signed by Chinese president Yang Shangkun, together with the designs for the flag and emblem of the HKSAR.
+Some members of the Basic Law drafting committee were ousted by Beijing following 1989 Tiananmen Square protests and massacre, after voicing views supporting the student protesters.

 The Basic Law was said to be a mini-constitution drafted with the participation of Hong Kong people.
 The political system had been the most controversial issue in the drafting of the Basic Law.
 The special issue sub-group adopted the political model put forward by Louis Cha.
 This "mainstream" proposal was criticised for being too conservative.

 According to Clauses 158 and 159 of the Basic Law, powers of interpretation and amendment of the Basic Law are vested in the Standing Committee of the National People's Congress and the National People's Congress, respectively.
 Hong Kong's people have limited influence.